Branding

 In the above example, the path of your theme file must be assets/css/theme-relearn-light.css or themes/hugo-theme-relearn/assets/css/theme-relearn-light.css.

-To let the reader choose between multiple variants, set themeVariant like this:
+To let the reader choose between multiple variants by displaying a variant switcher, set themeVariant like this:

 [params]